Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2019/03/open-exchange.md

 **Source:** en_internal/2019/03/open-exchange.html

+**Date processed:** 2025-05-01

 ## Main article

 More than 600 employees accepted the Executive Board’s invitation to the information event and were able to attend in person on the Hönggerberg or in one of the broadcasting rooms.Those who unfortunately could not attend at such short notice now have the opportunity to watch a protected page video recording of the event lock (password protected).

 Before and during the event, numerous questions were received via SMS and WhatsApp.
 Due to time constraints, the Executive Board could not answer all of them during the event.
 The most frequently asked questions are summarised and answered below.
 Employees can also find more detailed information in the press release , the interview with Joël Mesot and the speech scripts for the ETH President's (PDF, 116 KB) and Rector's (PDF, 136 KB) speeches at the press conference.

+Questions about the shared supervision:

+• Should the second supervisor also be from ETH?
+• How will responsibilities be divided up between the two supervising professors?
+• How will it be ensured that the professors are independent of each other?
+What is ETH doing to finally increase the proportion of women, especially among professors?
+Increasing the number of women among its professors is a matter of great importance to ETH Zurich.
+During the last two rounds of appointments, the proportion of women was approx. 40 percent.
+In some areas at ETH, the proportion of women is still very low, and the Gender Action Plan is aimed at remedying this.
+The ETH Domain (ETH Zurich, EPFL and the research institutes in the ETH Domain) also supports the “Fix the leaky pipeline” project, which aims to steer young women in science toward a career in academia.
+In brief:

+• The « external page Fix the leaky pipeline call_made » programme was introduced throughout the ETH Domain (ETH Zurich, EPFL, PSI, Eawag, WSL and Empa) ten years ago.
+• It was initiated by the ETH Domain’s Group of Equal Opportunities for Women & Men and encourages young women in science (advanced doctoral students, female postdocs) to start down the path to an academic career and to succeed in their pursuits.
+The programme has since developed a large alumnae network.
+• Funding is provided for a part-time coordinator at both ETH Zurich and EPFL, as well as for external page coaching groups call_made and courses for participants.
+The external page course programme call_made covers such topics as time management, applications, presentation skills, etc., and there are also annual kickoff meetings and interdisciplinary network meetings.
+• Since 2017, the programme also offers external page one-to-one call_made as well as external page peer mentoring call_made programmes for young women in science.
+The Associate VP for gender equality and Equal! recruit ETH Zurich professors (both women and men) to volunteer as mentors for one year.
+• ETH Zurich supplements the programme with additional mentoring slots.
+In 2019, around 30 women at ETH Zurich will participate in the programme (in addition to women from the other institutions of the ETH Domain).
+• Besides the individual meetings between mentees and mentors, ETH Zurich and EPFL also organise networking events for all mentees and mentors.
+• Increased dual-career measures
 Why was the event not held in English?
 The event was aimed not only at doctoral students, but at all personnel.
 This includes staff whose English is not so strong.
 The part that was directed particularly at doctoral students was given by the Rector in English.

 There are numerous designated offices and contact points that people can turn to when they have problems.
 How will it be ensured that these reporting offices properly communicate amongst each other?
 Will the counselling centres run by student associations be involved in this exchange?
 ETH will make sure that networking between the various contact points is improved.
 A new measure we will introduce is to regularly pool together the information available at the various contact points, so that conflict situations can be identified at an early stage.
 The counselling centers run by student organisations will also be included in these meetings.